Fine structure from normal iterability: Proof outline

+The first key to working without weak Dodd-Jensen is that we prove solidity and universality by induction on a certain mouse order $<^{\para}_k$.
+(The top-down induction on the elements of $p_{k+1}^M$ made implicit earlier is a sub-induction of this global one.)
+This order is related to Dodd-Jensen, and the induction provides a partial substitute for weak Dodd-Jensen, one which is provable from normal iterability alone.
+Given $k$-sound premice $P,Q$, we set $P<^{\para}_kQ$ iff there is a finite $k$-maximal stack $\vec{\Tt}=\left<\Tt_i\right>_{i<n}$ on $Q$, consisting of finite trees $\Tt_i$, non-dropping in model and degree on their main branches, and a $k$-embedding $\pi:P\to M^{\vec{\Tt}}_\infty$ such that $\pi(p_{k+1}^P)<i^{\vec{\Tt}}(p_{k+1}^Q)$.
+This order is wellfounded within the $(k,\om_1+1)$-iterable premice, so the induction makes sense (Lemma \ref{lem:param_order_wfd}).

+Since we are working by induction on $<^{\para}_k$, for our particular $M$ introduced above, we may assume that all $P<^{\para}_kM$ are $(k+1)$-solid and $(k+1)$-universal.
+This has useful consequences analogous to Dodd-Jensen, and is useful in showing that $M$ is $(k+1)$-solid and $(k+1)$-universal.
+In particular, we will see that $H<^{\para}_kM$, and so $H$ is $(k+1)$-solid and $(k+1)$-universal.
+In certain cases, we will be able to use this to deduce that $H\in M$.
+This deduction, however, seems to require the application of Lemma \ref{lem:finite_gen_hull} to premice $P<^{\para}_kM$; this lemma is just like the projectum-finite generation theorem \ref{thm:finite_gen_hull}, except that it has extra solidity and universality hypotheses (which we know hold of $P<^{\para}_kM$). \footnote{ The proof of Lemma \ref{lem:finite_gen_hull} relies on Dodd-soundness, so this has a role in our proof of solidity and universality, albeit indirect.} \footnote{Actually, it suffices to apply Corollary \ref{cor:def_over_core_from_extra_hypos}, which is a less fine consequence of Lemma \ref{lem:finite_gen_hull}.}

+The inductive hypothesis is also useful in a second manner: it has the consequence that degree $k$ iteration maps on $M$ preserve $p_{k+1}$ (Lemma \ref{lem:p-pres_for_premouse_from_para_order}).
+This preservation fact is also used in establishing that $M$ is $(k+1)$-solid (whereas usually $p_{k+1}$-preservation is taken as a consequence of $(k+1)$-solidity).
+It helps ensure that certain comparison arguments we perform (to be discussed below) end in a useful fashion, and also helps in their analysis.

-The fact that $<^{\para}_k$ is wellfounded follows easily from \cite[Theorem 9.6]{iter_for_stacks}.
-The main point of \cite{iter_for_stacks} was to prove iterability for stacks of normal trees from normal iterability with (a certain kind of) condensation.
-Here, we do not have any such strategy condensation assumption, but (as shown in \cite{iter_for_stacks}) the condensation is not necessary here, because we can prove that $<^{\para}_k$ is wellfounded by considering stacks of length $\om$ consisting of normal trees of finite length (and condensation only comes up with respect to infinite trees, where the strategy actually does something).\footnote{A length $\om$ stack of finite trees lifts, via the methods of \cite{iter_for_stacks}, into an infinite tree, and that tree could have arbitrary countable length, but no condensation is needed for that calculation.}
+The fact that $<^{\para}_k$ is wellfounded within $(k,\om_1+1)$-iterable premice follows easily from \cite[Theorem 9.6]{iter_for_stacks}.
+The main point of \cite{iter_for_stacks} was the construction of an iteration strategy for stacks of normal trees from a normal iteration strategy which has (a certain kind of) condensation.
+Here, we do not have any such strategy condensation assumption, but (as shown in \cite{iter_for_stacks}) such an assumption is unnecessary here, because we can prove that $<^{\para}_k$ is wellfounded by considering stacks of length $\om$ consisting of normal trees of finite length (and condensation is only relevant for stacks incorporating infinite trees, where the strategy's branch choices come into play).\footnote{A length $\om$ stack of finite trees lifts, via the methods of \cite{iter_for_stacks}, into an infinite tree, of length some countable ordinal, but no strategy condensation is needed for that calculation.}